-Your authorized dealer knows your vehicle best and can provide competent, efficient service.
+Your authorized Honda dealer knows your vehicle best and can provide competent, efficient service.
 However, service at a dealer is not mandatory to keep your warranties in effect.
-Maintenance may be done by any qualified service facility or skilled person to keep your warranties in effect.
-Keep all the receipts as proof of completion, and have the person who does the work fill out the Maintenance Record.
+Maintenance may be done by any qualified service facility or person who is skilled in this type of automotive service.
+Make sure to have the service facility or person reset the display as previously described.
+Keep all receipts as proof of completion, and have the person who does the work fill out the maintenance record.
 Check your warranty booklet for more information.

-We recommend the use of Honda parts and fluids whenever you have maintenance done.
+We recommend using Honda parts and fluids whenever you have maintenance done.
+These are manufactured to the same highquality standards as the original components, so you can be confident of their performance and durability.

 U.S. Vehicles: